hsivonen/encoding_rs/README.md

 of AVX2+BMI1 on x86_64 when the compilation target does not include these target features statically.

-This feature has no effect on SIMD capabilities is other scenarios.
+This feature has no effect on SIMD capabilities in other scenarios.

 This feature has the side effect of linking `std`, so this is not compatible with the `no_std` context.
 Unfortunately, even though CPU feature detection